Clinical Graph-Mediated Distillation for Unpaired MRI-to-CFI Hypertension Prediction: Introduction

 Related work falls into three categories.
-First, paired cross-modal distillation~\cite{zhao2020knowledge} assumes paired acquisitions so a teacher on a superior modality can provide per-instance targets to supervise a student on a weaker modality.
-This assumption breaks when cohorts are disjoint and the superior modality is unavailable for the student cohort.
-Second, unpaired distillation~\cite{dou2020unpaired,jiang2021unpaired,yang2025umscs} uses modality-bridging translation or reconstruction to transfer supervision without one-to-one pairing, e.g., CMEDL~\cite{jiang2021unpaired} for unpaired MRI$\rightarrow$CT segmentation; these methods are largely tailored to closely related modalities of the same anatomy and do not address large modality gaps such as brain MRI$\rightarrow$retinal fundus imaging.
-Third, EHR-based patient similarity learning~\cite{gu2022structure} constructs clinical similarity graphs from structured variables, but has not been used to generate patient-specific distillation targets for cross-modal transfer across disjoint cohorts.
+Paired cross-modal distillation~\cite{zhao2020knowledge} assumes co-acquired modalities so the teacher can supply per-instance targets; this breaks when cohorts are disjoint.
+Unpaired distillation~\cite{dou2020unpaired,jiang2021unpaired,yang2025umscs} transfers supervision via modality-bridging translation or reconstruction (e.g., CMEDL~\cite{jiang2021unpaired} for MRI$\rightarrow$CT segmentation), but targets closely related modalities of the same anatomy and does not address large gaps such as brain MRI$\rightarrow$fundus.
+Patient-similarity learning from electronic health records~\cite{gu2022structure} builds clinical similarity graphs from structured variables, but has not been used to generate patient-specific distillation targets for cross-cohort transfer.